 6. They can help you develop and implement best practices for running your business.

 Strategic planning is one of the most important aspects of running a successful small business.
 Without a clear plan for where you want your business to go, it can be difficult to make progress and achieve your goals.

-A fractional chief operating officer (COO) can help you develop and implement a strategic plan that considers your unique circumstances and objectives.
-They can also provide guidance and support as you execute your plan, ensuring it stays on track.
+A fractional chief operating officer (COO) can help you develop and implement a strategic plan considering your unique circumstances and objectives.
+They can also provide guidance and support as you execute your project, ensuring it stays on track.

 There are many benefits to having a COO on your team, but here are three of the most important:

 1. A COO can help you develop a realistic and achievable strategic plan.

 2. A COO can provide ongoing support and guidance as you implement your plan.

 3. A COO can help you adapt your plan as circumstances change, ensuring it remains relevant and practical.

 As your business grows, so make the demands on your time.
 You can’t be expected to do everything yourself, which is where a fractional chief operating officer (COO) comes in.
 A COO can provide the leadership and management support you need to take your business to the next level.